Distinguished regular supercuspidal representations

-\paragraph{Organization of this article.} The assumptions on the residue characteristic $p$, and necessary notation and convention are given in the rest of this section.
-We recollect background materials in Section \ref{sec. preliminaries}, including Yu's construction of tame supercuspidal representations, Hakim--Murnaghan theory on distinguished tame supercuspidal representations, and Kaletha's work on regular supercuspidal representations.
+The assumptions on the residual characteristic $p$, and necessary notation and convention are given in the rest of this section.
+We recollect some background materials in Section \ref{sec. preliminaries}, including Yu's construction of tame supercuspidal representations, Hakim--Murnaghan's result on distinguished tame supercuspidal representations, and Kaletha's work on regular supercuspidal representations.
 Some details of these contents that we need will appear in latter sections or be referred to the references.
-Our main results on distinction are stated in Section \ref{subsubsec. main theorems}.
+Our main results on the distinction problem are stated in Section \ref{subsubsec. main theorems}.
 Before that, we introduce the two characters $\varepsilon_S$ and $\eta_S$, and analyze their properties in Sections \ref{subsubsec. character varepsilon} and \ref{subsubsec. character eta}.
 The notion $(\theta,\varepsilon\eta)$-symmetric pairs is introduced in Section \ref{subsubsec. twisted theta symmetric} where its basic properties are also discussed.
 The proofs of Theorems \ref{thm. intro thm depth-zero} and \ref{thm. intro main theorem} are given in Section \ref{subsec. proofs}.
-Kaletha's construction of regular supercuspidal $L$-packets $\Pi_\varphi$ are reviewed in Section \ref{subsec. regular supercuspidal L-packets}.
+Kaletha's construction of regular supercuspidal $L$-packets $\Pi_\varphi$ is reviewed in Section \ref{subsec. regular supercuspidal L-packets}.
 Then we study the twisted $L$-packets $\Pi_\varphi^\theta$ and the contragredient $L$-packets $\Pi_\varphi^\vee$ in Sections \ref{subsec. twisted L-packet} and \ref{subsec. contragredient L-packets} respectively.